E3SM-Project/Omega/components/omega/doc/devGuide/IOField.md

 int Err = OMEGA::IOField::attachData<ArrayType>("FieldName", DataArray);
 ```
 where ArrayType is the data type of the DataArray (eg. Array2DI4).
 The
+array can be either a host or device array and the IO system will determine
+whether any data transfer is required based on the type.
+The
 DataArray must not be a local temporary because IOStreams will need to
 retrieve this array when it comes time to write/read the stream.
 The
 "attach" function is separate from field definition because some data arrays